Van Lier and CSR (Corporate Social Responsibility)

 Loon op Zand

-Van Lier originated in the town of Loon op Zand in Brabant (the Netherlands) in 1815 and the original factory, was located in the same town since the year 1900.
+Van Lier originated in the town of Loon op Zand inthe Netherlands in 1815 and the original factorywas located in the same place since the year 1900.
 At the end of last century it would have needed a complete overhaul and renovation to meet both modern technological needs as well as environmental regulations set by the European Union.